GeneralJosh/Brewery-Plugin-Config/README.md

 ### Big Barrel
 Use 5 Fences, 16 Wooden stairs, and 18 wood planks to build a barrel shape.
-Attach a Spigot (Fence) and a Sign that has "Barrel" written on the first Line Example > [here](https://imgur.com/tSrVnhE)
+Attach a Spigot (Fence) and a Sign that has "Barrel" written on the first Line.
+Example > [here](https://imgur.com/tSrVnhE)

 ## Drinking!